limi-projects/Tech_No_Babble/docs/computing/python/mathematics.md

     ''' Print a series expansion up to n.

     1. Ensure the successive terms are printed in ascending powers of x.
-    2. Create a first term, then redefine by addin successive terms.
+    2. Create a first term, then redefine by adding successive terms.
     3. Print the series.
     '''